An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Introduction

-In our situation, we must consider singular metrics with non-algebraic (transcendental) singularities.
-It is quite difficult to directly handle transcendental singularities.
-For this reason, we first approximate the metric $h$ by singular metrics $\{ h_{\e} \}_{\e>0}$ that are smooth on a Zariski open set.
-Then we represent a given cohomology class by the associated harmonic form $u_{\e}$ with respect to $h_{\e}$ on the Zariski open set.
-We want to show that $s u_{\e}$ is also harmonic by using the same method as Enoki's proof.
-However, the same argument as Enoki's proof fails since the curvature of $h_{\e}$ is not semi-positive.
-For this reason, we investigate the asymptotic behavior of the harmonic forms $u_{\e}$ with respect to a family of the regularized metrics $\{ h_{\e} \}_{\e>0}$.
-This asymptotic analysis contains a new ingredient, which asserts that the $L^{2}$-norm $\| D^{''*}_{h_{\e}^{m+1}} su_{\e}\|$ converges to zero as letting $\e$ go to zero.
-Moreover we construct solutions $\gamma_{\e}$ of the $\dbar$-equation $\dbar \gamma_{\e} = su_{\e}$ such that the $L^{2}$-norm $\| \gamma_{\e} \|$ is uniformly bounded, by applying the $\rm{\check{C}}$ech complex with the topology induced by the local $L^{2}$-norms.
+In our situation, we can not directly use the theory of harmonic integrals since a given singular metric $h$ may have transcendental singularities.
+For this reason, in Step \ref{St1}, we first approximate the metric $h$ by singular metrics $\{ h_{\e} \}_{\e>0}$ that are smooth on a Zariski open set $Y$.
+Then a given cohomology class can be represented by the associated harmonic form $u_{\e}$ with respect to $h_{\e}$ on $Y$.
+We want to show that $s u_{\e}$ is harmonic by the same argument as in Enoki's proof.
+However, the same argument fails since the curvature of $h_{\e}$ is no longer semi-positive.
+Therefore, we investigate the asymptotic behavior of the harmonic form $u_{\e}$.
+This asymptotic analysis contains a new ingredient.
+In Step \ref{St2}, by generalizing Enoki's method, we prove that the $L^{2}$-norm $\| \dbar^{*}_{h_{\e}^{m+1}} su_{\e}\|$ converges to zero as $\e$ tends to zero.
+In Step \ref{St3}, we construct a solution $v_{\e}$ of the $\dbar$-equation $\dbar v_{\e} = su_{\e}$ such that the $L^{2}$-norm $\| v_{\e} \|$ is uniformly bounded, by using the $\rm{\check{C}}$ech complex.
 The above arguments yield

-From these observations, we conclude that $u_{\e}$ converges to zero in a suitable sense, which completes the proof.
+In Step \ref{St4}, from these observations, we prove that $u_{\e}$ weakly converges to zero and this completes the proof.

-This paper is organized as follows: In Section 2, we collect materials for the proof of the main result.
-In Section 3, we give a proof of the main result.
-In Section 4, we study the space of the cochains with coefficients in $K_{X}\otimes F \otimes \I{h}$.